sutanay/sutanay.github.io/index.md

 In my prior life I had implemented a sensor network protocol named [PakBus](https://s.campbellsci.com/documents/cn/manuals/pakbusnetguide.pdf).
 Developed by Campbell Scientific, PakBus is universally used by data collection devices.
 Our open-source version of a C++/Linux version of PakBus is available [here](https://github.com/sutanay/PbCdlComm).

 ## [](#header-4) Recent Publications
+* Bilbrey J.A., L. Ward, S. Choudhury, N. Kumar, and G. Sivaraman.
+2021.
+[Evening the Score: Targeting SARS-CoV-2 Protease Inhibition in Graph Generative Models for Therapeutic Candidates.](publications/2021_ICLR_MLCLP.pdf) In ICLR 2021 Workshop on Machine Learning for Preventing and Combating Pandemics.
+* Bilbrey J.A., J.M.
+Brandi, M. Ashby, and S. Choudhury.
+07/20/2021.
+"Geometric learning of molecular conformational dynamics."
+SIAM Conference on Discrete Mathematics 2021.
+* Bilbrey J.A., M. Ashby, and S. Choudhury.
+05/10/2021.
+"Geometric learning of conformational dynamics using graph neural networks."
+Presented by J.A.
+Bilbrey at CNLS Virtual Workshop Machine Learning in Chemical and Materials Sciences.
+* Alexander F.J., J.A.
+Ang, S. Choudhury, S. Ghosh, Y. Huang, N. Kumar, and J.A.
+Bilbrey, et al. 2020.
+[Co-design Center for Exascale Machine Learning Technologies (ExaLearn).](publications/2021_Exalearn_IJHPC.pdf) The International Journal of High Performance Computing Applications.
+* Invited talk [Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Cyber Networks](publications/2021_NVIDIA_GTC.pdf) at NVIDIA GTC, April 2021.
+* Invited talk [Application of SparkNLP for Development of Multi-Modal Prediction Model from EHR](publications/2021_NLPSummit-v2.pdf) at NLP Healthcare Summit, April 2021.
 * Wang, P., Agarwal, K., Ham, C., Choudhury, S. and Reddy, C.K., 2021.
 [Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks.](publications/2021_webconf.pdf), In Proceedings of The Web Conference 2021.
 * U.S. Patent No. 10,855,706 - System and methods for automated detection, reasoning and recommendations for resilient cyber systems- Issued 12/01/20.
 Sutanay Choudhury, Kushbu Agarwal, Pin-Yu Chen, Indrajit Ray.
 * U.S. Patent No. 10,810,210 - Performance and usability enhancements for continuous subgraph matching queries on graph-structured data - Issued 10/20/2020.
 Sutanay Choudhury, George Chin, JR., Khushbu Agarwal, Sherman J. Beus